-Underground hothouse Black Acre signed him in 2012, adding him to a formidable roster that included Loops Haunt, Fantastic Mr Fox, Blue Daisy and Dark Sky.
-The imprint put out his first release Meditations on Afrocentrism in March of that year.
+After signing to the underground UK label Black Acre in 2012, Fairhurst put out his first release in March of that year.
 He began to play shows, making enough money to finance a move to London.
-Ensconced in the vast musical melting pot of the capital, he began work on his second EP Love Songs: Part One.
-Romare’s songs were included on compilations by heavyweights such as Bonobo and Tiga, as well as the Brownswood Recordings imprint.
+Ensconced in the vast musical melting pot of the capital, he began work on his second EP ‘Love Songs: Part One’, and saw his songs included on compilations by heavyweights such as Bonobo, Tiga and Gilles Peterson.